 The project must be independent of the classroom and the student must demonstrate an understanding of the research process as it fits her individual project.

-These grants will fund travel expenses for undergraduate women who present papers, participate in a panel, or attend professional academic meetings.
+These grants will fund travel expenses for undergraduate women-identified students who present papers, participate in a panel, or attend professional academic meetings.
 Students may apply for funding after the paper has been submitted but before acceptance, and funding may be conditional upon acceptance of the paper.
 Applicant should indicate if she will attend the conference regardless of acceptance of paper.
 Students must complete such travel prior to graduating from Tulane University.
 Preference is given to presenters or panel participants over conference attendees, and proof of submission or acceptance must be included with the proposal.
 A copy of the paper presented must be included with the student’s final report or final reimbursement request, and the logo of the Newcomb College Institute must be displayed as a sponsor of the paper/project.
 Proposals for conference attendance, as opposed to conference participation, may be only partially funded.
 Applicants may submit a proposal for conference presentation/attendance in the same cycle in which the conference occurs, but the program does not fund costs for a conference already attended.
 If attending and not participating/presenting, applicant must describe how attendance at the conference is important to her work.